AlehandroDjadjev/DrawnOut/readmes/IMAGE_PIPELINE_INTEGRATION.md

 4. **Semantically matches** images to tags via vector similarity
 5. **Sketches images** directly on the whiteboard during lessons

+### December 2025 Enhancements

+- **Image Vector Subprocess** now runs in parallel with script generation, calling the REST-based researcher (`/api/image-research/search/`), embedding with SigLIP 384, and batching Pinecone writes tagged with topic/query metadata.
+- **IMAGE tag contract upgraded** — every tag now includes `query`, normalized `x/y/width/height`, and layout `notes`, exposing precise placement + retrieval hints the whiteboard can honor.
+- **Lesson JSON upgraded** — `LessonDocument.images[]` now carries `vector_id`, `base_image_url`, and `final_image_url`, while `image_slots[]` include the original LLM placement JSON so downstream agents can reason about proportions.
+- **Whiteboard pipeline aware of placement** — `sketch_image` drawing actions ship the resolved image payload, placement ratios, vector IDs, and metadata; Flutter consumes these to position sketches according to the LLM-authored layout hints.
+- **Configurable Research Endpoint** — set `IMAGE_RESEARCH_API_URL`/`IMAGE_RESEARCH_API_TOKEN` to point at the Django image researcher service; the pipeline falls back to the legacy module only if the API is unavailable.

 ## How It Works

 ### Backend Flow